Zantier/keyboard-layout-utils/README.md

 Provide a function to parse KLE (Keyboard Layout Editor) raw data, and do various things with it.

 - Read KLE raw data from left.txt and right.txt, and output out.svg for laser cutting
-- Output the x and y positions of where the key holes should, for example to do modelling in OpenSCAD
+- Output `[x,y]` key hole positions, for example to do modelling in OpenSCAD

 ### Setup
 ```